KimKhangHoang/employee-management/README.md

 ### Environment Configuration

-Create a `.env` file in the project directory with the following format provided in the `.env.example` file for email credentials and database connection details.
+Create a `.env` file in the project directory with the format provided in the `.env.example` file for email credentials and database connection details.

 ### Installation